 12:30: Lunch and time to get back.

-14:00: Return to Rurrenabaque.
-On the way back, there is the option to visit Caquiahuara, where there is a nesting wall used by the red and green macaws and other species of parrot.
+13:30: Return to Rurrenabaque.
+On the way back, there is the Option to visit Caquiahuara, where there is a nesting wall used by the red and green macaws and other species of parrot.
 Birdwatching can be done anytime of year, but is most frequent from May to December.
-The trip continues on to Rurrenabaque.
-The boat trip is a great opportunity to see exotic species such as the capybara, tapir, turtles or caimans.
 The return trip by boat takes 2 hours.

 16:00 Arrival in Rurrenabaque.
 Transfer to your hotel or the airport to get back to Cochabamba or Santa Cruz with Ecojet.
 (Tuesday and Thursday)

 NB: Please note this program is flexible and we are happy to discuss any special requirements with you.